Open Text (NASDAQ:OTEX) Sees Unusually-High Trading Volume

-Shares of Open Text Co.
-(NASDAQ:OTEX) (TSE:OTC) saw unusually-high trading volume on Wednesday .
-Approximately 8,665 shares changed hands during mid-day trading, a decline of 98% from the previous session’s volume of 547,731 shares.The stock last traded at $50.56 and had previously closed at $50.50.
+Open Text Co.
+(NASDAQ:OTEX) (TSE:OTC) shares saw strong trading volume on Wednesday .
+13,596 shares changed hands during mid-day trading, a decline of 97% from the previous session’s volume of 487,391 shares.The stock last traded at $51.08 and had previously closed at $51.77.

-OTEX has been the subject of a number of recent analyst reports.
-Raymond James set a $59.00 price objective on shares of Open Text and gave the stock an “outperform” rating in a research report on Friday, May 7th.
-Zacks Investment Research downgraded shares of Open Text from a “buy” rating to a “hold” rating in a research report on Thursday, April 8th.
-One equities research analyst has rated the stock with a sell rating, four have assigned a hold rating and five have given a buy rating to the stock.
-The company has a consensus rating of “Hold” and an average target price of $55.63.
+Several equities analysts have recently issued reports on the company.
+Zacks Investment Research cut Open Text from a “buy” rating to a “hold” rating in a report on Thursday, April 8th.
+Raymond James set a $59.00 price target on Open Text and gave the company an “outperform” rating in a research note on Friday, May 7th.
+Finally, Barclays lowered Open Text from an “overweight” rating to an “equal weight” rating and set a $56.00 price target for the company. in a research note on Wednesday.
+One investment analyst has rated the stock with a sell rating, five have given a hold rating and four have issued a buy rating to the company.
+The company presently has a consensus rating of “Hold” and an average target price of $55.75.

-The firm also recently disclosed a quarterly dividend, which will be paid on Friday, June 25th.
-Investors of record on Friday, June 4th will be issued a $0.2008 dividend.
-This represents a $0.80 annualized dividend and a yield of 1.59%.
-The ex-dividend date of this dividend is Thursday, June 3rd.
-Open Text’s dividend payout ratio (DPR) is presently 13.57%.
+The company also recently disclosed a quarterly dividend, which was paid on Friday, June 25th.
+Shareholders of record on Friday, June 4th were paid a dividend of $0.2008 per share.
+The ex-dividend date was Thursday, June 3rd.
+This represents a $0.80 annualized dividend and a yield of 1.58%.
+Open Text’s dividend payout ratio (DPR) is currently 13.57%.

-A number of institutional investors and hedge funds have recently added to or reduced their stakes in OTEX.
-Norges Bank purchased a new stake in Open Text in the 4th quarter worth approximately $133,638,000.
-Alliancebernstein L.P. lifted its stake in Open Text by 95.4% in the 1st quarter.
-Alliancebernstein L.P. now owns 2,304,625 shares of the software maker’s stock worth $109,954,000 after purchasing an additional 1,125,157 shares in the last quarter.
-BlackRock Inc. lifted its stake in Open Text by 13.6% in the 1st quarter.
-BlackRock Inc. now owns 6,591,470 shares of the software maker’s stock worth $314,479,000 after purchasing an additional 791,058 shares in the last quarter.
-First Pacific Advisors LP purchased a new stake in Open Text in the 4th quarter worth approximately $35,732,000.
-Finally, Kabouter Management LLC purchased a new stake in Open Text in the 4th quarter worth approximately $31,577,000.
-64.23% of the stock is owned by institutional investors.
+Several hedge funds have recently bought and sold shares of OTEX.
+Arkadios Wealth Advisors grew its position in shares of Open Text by 68.5% in the first quarter.
+Arkadios Wealth Advisors now owns 551 shares of the software maker’s stock valued at $26,000 after purchasing an additional 224 shares in the last quarter.
+FORA Capital LLC purchased a new stake in shares of Open Text in the first quarter valued at approximately $75,000.
+Distillate Capital Partners LLC purchased a new stake in shares of Open Text in the fourth quarter valued at approximately $80,000.
+Eaton Vance Management purchased a new stake in shares of Open Text in the first quarter valued at approximately $116,000.
+Finally, Meeder Asset Management Inc. purchased a new stake in shares of Open Text in the fourth quarter valued at approximately $132,000.
+Institutional investors and hedge funds own 64.59% of the company’s stock.

 Open Text Corporation provides a suite of software products and services.
 The company offers content services; business network that manages and connects data within the organization; Cyber Resilience, a solution for defending against cyber threats and preparing for business continuity and response in the event of a breach; OpenText security solutions that addresses information security and digital investigations; AI and analytics that leverages structured or unstructured data; and OpenText Information Management software platform that provides multi-level, multi-role, and multi context security information platforms.